PouyaPouryaie/gitdemo/readme3.md

 # rebase

     1- normal:
-        git rebase branchName (all of commit in 'ranchName' rebase onto current branch) 2- Interactive:
+        git rebase branchName (all of commit in 'branchName' rebase onto current branch) 2- Interactive:
         git rebase -i branchName (then in file you pick order of commit then save file) git rebase -i HEAD~5 (this mean you can rearrange, the last 5 commits)